 Historic Sites of Manitoba: Fairchild Building / Sterling Cloak Building (110-120 Princess Street, Winnipeg)

-This six-storey warehouse was designed by local architect J. D. Atchison and constructed in 1907 under the supervision of H. B. Rugh.
-It was built for the Fairchild Company, under proprietor F. A. Fairchild, which sold agricultural implements.
+This six-storey warehouse was designed by local architect John D. Atchison and constructed in 1907 under the supervision of Herbert B. Rugh.
+It was built for the Fairchild Company, under proprietor Frank A. Fairchild, which sold agricultural implements.
 It was one of the first warehouses to break with the Richardsonian-Romanesque tradition established by the Whitla, Ashdown, and Gault Buildings.
 The Fairchild firm remained in the building until 1953 after which it was sold to the Sterling Cloak Company, which converted it to a garment factory.
 The building is a municipally-designated historic site.

 Fairchild Building / Sterling Cloak Building (110-120 Princess Street), City of Winnipeg Historical Buildings Committee, 1985.